Skip to content

 • ask again respectfully

 “I want to hear you.
-Put your hand on the counter so I know you are waiting.
+Put your hand on the table so I know you are waiting.
 I will answer when I finish this sentence.”

 “This is taking longer than you hoped.
 Let us do the next small step instead of rushing the whole thing.”